Arunprakash-A/self_references/README.md

 using llama.cpp (GGML, 2025).
 In each step, the user may need to manually convert the model format (e.g. from HuggingFace’s safetensors to GGUF in llama.cpp), and the quantization schemes may diverge from the ones used in previous steps with subtle discrepancies

 ## Some subtle mistakes
-1. If you are on a shared clusters (servers), you should be careful and ensure every step you follow is correct.
+1. If you are on a shared cluster (servers), you should be careful and ensure every step you follow is correct.
 Do not ASSUME anything
     - For example, I set up a conda environment and installed all required packages.
     - I then used `ipython` for initial experimentation (that is the only option I have due to security concerns).
     - Everything was running smoothly, so I didn't doubt anything.